Birds in Kruger National Park – Winged Wonders

 We watched this African harrier hawk thoroughly search the openings in this tree, all the while being harassed by a starling who must have had a nest close by.

 These hawks have double-jointed knees, which assist them in raiding tree holes for prey.
-Although normally seen with a yellow face, when distressed, the face turns red, as we witnessed here.
+Although normally seen with a yellow face, the face turns red when distressed, as seen below.

 African-Harrier-Hawk_Birds-in-Kruger-National-Park

-This Verreaux’s eagle-owl was well camouflaged on the trunk, and we nearly drove past him.
-Even with the rumbling of the diesel engine, he continued to snooze, not even raising an eyelid.
+In Kruger, we nearly drove past this Verreaux eagle owl as it was so well camouflaged on the trunk.
+Even with the noise of the diesel engine, he continued to snooze, not batting an eyelid.

 Verreauxs-eagle-owl_Birds-of-Kruger-National-Park

-Interestingly, the species has a pair of black spots on the back of its head to protect it and deter attacks from larger birds.
+Interestingly, the species has a pair of black spots on the back of its head as a form of protection to deter attacks from larger birds.

 Pearl Spotted Owlet_Birds of Kruger National Park

-Whether circling overhead or milling about a carcass, vultures are not as macabre as they are portrayed to be.
-They are scavengers preferring fresh meat to old, but a little smell won’t deter them.
+Whether circling overhead or milling about a carcass, vultures are not as macabre as portrayed.
+They are scavengers preferring fresh meat to old.
+There are two types of vultures: old world and new world.

 White-Headed Vulture on left with White Backed Vulture_Birds in Kruger National Park